 Quantization aware training

-In order to correct the above model, only the decoder of model for lambda 0.08 has been retrained using QTA (all other models are using static quantization).
+In order to correct the above model, only the decoder of model for lambda 0.08 has been retrained using QAT (all other models are using static quantization).

-It shows that the loss is now about 0.5%.
+The reported loss is reduced to about 0.5%.